Can you get Travel Insurance with medical conditions?

 So what’s a pre-existing medical condition for Travel Insurance?

 A pre-existing medical condition is any illness or injury you have before you buy your Travel Insurance.
 It could be an ongoing condition, or one you have been treated for in the past.
-As part of the quote process, we’ll guide you through any relevant questions that may apply and help you ensure you’re covered if you need treatment abroad.
+As part of the quote process, we’ll guide you through any relevant questions that may apply.
+We can then make sure you’re covered if you have a medical emergency abroad.

 Some of the most common conditions we cover include: